BartmanAbyss/vscode-amiga-debug/README.md

   - `desertdream-dots.uss`: ok
   - `interference-stars.uss`: overdraw not correct
   - `gods.uss`: blitrects' height not correct due to planar layout
+  - `shadesbeat.uss`: not showing any bitplanes due to not setting them in copper.
+TODO: get bitplanes from custom registers

 ### Assembly
 * TODO: parser needs to check for comments